jonnonz1/nz-statute-book/acts/public/1992/energy-companies-act-1992.md

   (b) the residential address of each elector, and postal address (if different):
   (c) the occupation (if any) of each elector:
   (d) statistical meshblock details of each elector.
-(3) The provisions of sections 64BB and 64BC of the Electoral Act 1956 and any regulations made under the Electoral Act 1956 prescribing requirements in respect of computer tapes, disks, or diskettes, or prescribing fees, shall apply, with any necessary modifications, as if—
+(3) The provisions of sections 116 and 117 of the Electoral Act 1993 and any regulations made under the Electoral Act 1993 prescribing requirements in respect of computer tapes, disks, or diskettes, or prescribing fees, shall apply, with any necessary modifications, as if—
-  (a) the information sought or supplied under this section had been sought or supplied pursuant to section 64A(8A) of the Electoral Act 1956; and
+  (a) the information sought or supplied under this section had been sought or supplied pursuant to section 113(9) of the Electoral Act 1993; and
-  (b) the persons to whom information may be supplied under this section were persons to whom section 64A(8A) of the Electoral Act 1956 applied; and
+  (b) the persons to whom information may be supplied under this section were persons to whom section 113(9) of the Electoral Act 1993 applied; and
-  (c) the purposes described in paragraphs (a) and (b) of subsection (1) were purposes for which the supply of information was authorised under section 64A(8A) of the Electoral Act 1956.
+  (c) the purposes described in paragraphs (a) and (b) of subsection (1) were purposes for which the supply of information was authorised under section 113(9) of the Electoral Act 1993.
+(3A) Electoral Commission, in this section, means the Electoral Commission established by section 4B of the Electoral Act 1993.
-(4) In this section, expressions defined in the Electoral Act 1956 have the meanings so defined.
+(4) In this section, expressions (other than Electoral Commission) defined in the Electoral Act 1993 have the meanings so defined.

 ### 87 Local authority shareholding in energy companies
 (1) Local authorities are hereby authorised to subscribe for, otherwise acquire, hold, or dispose of, equity securities in energy companies.